koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## index.test.tsx

 I have some tests for `fs-renderer`.
-If all tests are passed, I can say that `fs-renderer` works fine!
+If all tests have been passed, I can say that `fs-renderer` works fine!

 We use `tmpdir` for the `rootPath` of the tests.